magepages/mpdocs/docs/delivery-time/index.md

 ### 3.2 How to use

-To start working with GraphQl in Magento, you need the following:
+To start working with GraphQL in Magento, you need the following:
 - Use Magento 2.3.x.
 Returns site to developer mode
 - Install [chrome extension](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en) (currently does not support other browsers)
 - Set **GraphQL endpoint** as `http://<magento2-3-server>/graphql` in url box, click **Set endpoint**. (e.g. http://develop.mageplaza.com/graphql/ce232/graphql)